-Other fundamental ways to discern your real business rivals are by checking which brands/marketplaces are you most often compared with, the business names your customers mention in conversations.
-Identifying companies that address similar market needs, solve similar challenges, or address similar pain points is also helpful, as is finding companies that appear in similar search results to yours.
+Other fundamental ways to discern your real business rivals are by checking which brands/marketplaces are you most often compared with, the business names your customers mention in conversations. e-commerce competitive intelligence also Identifies companies that address similar market needs, solve similar challenges, or address similar pain points.
+Moreover, it also lists companies that appear in similar search results to yours.

 Understanding their pricing strategies

 When competing with another retailer on a newly-launched product that’s most likely to fly off the shelves, how can you ensure you get a bigger share of the sales pie?
-Detailed competitor analysis helps you get key competitor data, to drive timely business decisions.
+Detailed e-commerce competitive intelligence helps you get key competitor data, to drive timely business decisions.
 These include answering: